 Michael Harris, VP Membership

-Dr. Michael Harris (right) accepts the second place POY Business Plan Division award from Patrick Walker (left)
+Dr. Blake Escudier (left) accepts the award from Patrick Walker (right)